How To Ramp Up Your Life: 12 Steps To Self-Coaching

 Full Disclosure: I have been a peak performance coach for more than 30 years.
 And I have engaged many coaches over the years – without whom I would not be where I am today.

-So, what does a coach really do?
+Self-Coaching Revealed: What does a coach really do?

 A life coach/peak performance coach is a creative partner who helps you identify and clarify an emotionally charged, vivid vision of what you want to achieve and the action steps to get there.